 Home Telehealth is a tool that helps patients manage their chronic diseases.
 Among various Telehealth solutions, it’s the best option because it combines the achievements of all three types of telemedicine.
 You can self-monitor your health state, send the data for evaluation, and contact your doctor for health coaching.
 For consultations, the system has audio and video conferencing options.

 The tool has already proved its extreme effectiveness in Veteran Health Administration and treating chronic diseases.
 Moreover, Home Telehealth is the basic equipment you need during the lockdown for the regular doctor visit during self-isolation.

 Salus Telehealth is the telemedicine institution that makes a difference globally.
-It aims at popularizing Telehealth among patients, healthcare providers, and businesses.
+It aims at popularizing Telehealth among patients, healthcare IT services, providers, and businesses.
 For patients, the company grants access to virtual treatment.

 This list of treatments includes allergies, bronchitis, aches in ears and eyes, sore throat, flu, infections, and bug bites.
 For providers, the Salus network works as an online team that helps to expand reach.

 The company developed the Salus app and several setup devices.
 This way, it connects patients with the best doctors remotely.
 The set of Telehealth solutions includes consulting patients, making diagnoses, and choosing the best treatment.
 In times like these, Salus Telehealth sees its mission in relieving the pressure from the national healthcare system and saving critical space in emergency rooms.

 Fooducate and MySugr, top mHealth apps for diabetes